 Ellyssa Walsh is a third year honours B.Sc.
 Biomedical Sciences student at the University of Ottawa.
 She lead the transition of the Growth & Goals module into Pressbooks.
 Ellyssa worked to format, edit, and review the module so that it can be published in more accessible ways for students.
 Ellyssa also worked on formulating an interactive version of the module, as well as a non-course specific version that can act as a self-help guide for students or other professionals.
-Ellyssa is an active member in her school community and believes that students should have ample opportunities to enrich their education and experiences at university.
+Ellyssa is an active member in her school community and believes that students should have ample opportunities to enrich their education and experiences at University.
+Emily O'Connor Author | eocon058@uottawa.ca Emily O'Connor is a professional engineer and a 3rd year honours B.Sc.

-Emily O'Connor

-Emily O'Connor is a professional engineer and a 4th year honours B.Sc.
 Psychology student at the University of Ottawa.
 She was part of the development and evaluation teams of Growth & Goals and acted as project manager for the team from 2017-2019.
 She worked on improving the content and the usability of the module through feedback from both students and instructors.
-She also analyzed the data collected from the pilot implementation to evaluate the effects of the module.
+She also looked at data collected from the pilot implementation to evaluate the efficacy of the module.
 She was involved in supporting module adopters through implementation in their classes.

-Fergal O'Hagan
+Fergal O'Hagan Author | fergalohagan@trentu.ca

 Fergal O'Hagan is an Associate Professor, Teaching Intensive at Trent University, Peterborough, ON.
 O'Hagan's disciplinary background in Kinesiology lead him to a successful 20 year career as a physical medicine rehabilitation clinician and program developer.
 After completion of his PhD at the University of Toronto, O'Hagan joined the Department of Psychology at Trent.
 Since 2008 he has been teaching and conducting research relating to injury rehabilitation and prevention.
 More recently he has been researching ways to enhance learning in post-secondary settings, including implementation, development and research on the Growth and Goals module.

-Gisèle Richard

-Gisèle Richard is a specialist with uOttawa's Teaching and Learning Support Service with extensive experience in graphic design, user interface, user experience, and as a design specialist.
+Gisèle Richard Graphic Designer | gisele.richard@uottawa.ca Gisèle Richard is a specialist with uOttawa's Teaching and Learning Support Service with extensive experience in graphic design, user interface, user experience, and as a design specialist.